open-data-toronto/ckan-customization-open-data-toronto/README.rst

 Description
 ------------

-This extension contains plugins that modifiy and extend default CKAN features to intergrate with the City of Toronto Open Data Portal.
+This extension contains plugins that modifiy and extend default CKAN features to integrate with the City of Toronto Open Data Portal.
 These plugins includes:

-* **updateschema**: Extends package and resource schemas to include custom fields used to maintain datasets published on the OD Portal.
+* **updateschema**: Extends package schema to include custom fields used to maintain datasets published on the OD Portal.
 This plugin also contains validations and triggers to automate and manage the contents of these new fields.

-* **extendedapi**: Extends the action API to include new endpoints to enhance the OD Portal functionalities.
+* **extendedapi**: Extends the action API to include new endpoints to enhance the OD Portal functionalities, most notably of which is the `/datastore_cache` functionality, which creates multiple formats / CSRs of filestore resources from newly created/updated datastore resources.

 * **extendedurl**: Extends the URLs to include new functions that are outside the scope of the APIs.

-**NOTE**: The City of Toronto Open Data Portal is a work in progress.
-See https://github.com/CityofToronto/ckan-customization-open-data-toronto/issues/ for list of known issues.
+**NOTE**: Any issues found on the portal should be reported to opendata@toronto.ca

 ------------
 Installation
 ------------
+This section describes installing this extension in the context of an existing CKAN deployment.
+For more information on CKAN, go to https://ckan.org/ or http://docs.ckan.org/en/2.9/

 To install ckanext-opendatatoronto: